 Firefly illuminates homes, social venues, patios, even tents by scattering hundreds of Redpath's proprietary laser lights through its pin-punched polyhedronal facade.
 Photographic evidence suggests the effects--which Redpath guarantees are not Photoshopped--look pretty sweet.
 Additional makeup points of interest include the lamp's all-glass optics and level 4 efficient solid state AC/DC adapter, which can be used when a power source is nearby, and in place of the 2, AAA batteries that make the unit portable.

-October 2013 Update: Blue lasers alighted Kickstarted Firefly-style, achieving great funding success.
-Though they may currently be in production for general public sale, at present we can find only the green Firefly units available for immediate purchase from Amazon.
+October 2013 Update: Blue lasers alighted Kickstarter Firefly-style, achieving great crowdfunding success.
+They are currently in production for general public sale.
+At present there are green Firefly units available for immediate purchase from Amazon.

 Suggested via Dude Product Tips by Robert M. Thanks very much, Robert.